 Care should also be taken when comparing the ACT's tax expenditures with those reported in other jurisdictions' tax expenditure statements.
-The scope of the tax expenditure statements, as well as the definitions, benchmark and measurement for tax expenditures may differ across jurisdictions.
-A comparison may not be like for like.
+The scope of the tax expenditure statements, as well as the definitions, benchmarks and measurement for tax expenditures may differ across jurisdictions.

-The Statement also has two attachments.
+The statement also has two attachments.
 Attachment A outlines the waivers on taxes and fees granted.
 Attachment B outlines the targeted assistance concessions provided by the Government.